IDMNYU/DM1123-VFS-FA16-DUFF/dm1123_vfs_end_of_semester_deliverables.md

 ## LETTER OR VIDEO TO NEXT COHORT

-*If letter, direct message a pdf to deangela on Slack.<br>
-If video, include in google drive folder, VFS Fall 2016*
+*Include in google drive folder, VFS Fall 2016*

 Write a letter to the next class or create a 1-2 minute video, giving them advice on how to reach their learning goals and get value out of this course.